Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured

-\end{theorem} We remark that the above complexity assumes the use of the learning procedure based on $2$-design ensemble (Sec.~\ref{sec:main_2-design}).
-If we replace it with tensor product single-qubit stabilizer states (Sec.~\ref{sec:main_stab}) or $n$-qubit Pauli operators (Sec.~\ref{sec:main_pauli}), the total number of measurements becomes
+We remark that the above measurement complexity assumes the use of the learning procedure based on a $2$-design ensemble (Sec.~\ref{sec:main_2-design}).
+If we replace it with tensor-product single-qubit stabilizer states (Sec.~\ref{sec:main_stab}) or $n$-qubit Pauli operators (Sec.~\ref{sec:main_pauli}), the total number of measurements becomes

 and

 respectively.